 Greetings and Welcome!

-I then left WellFlorida Council shortly after to moved back to Miami in order to pursue my MPH degree from the University of Miami.
-And when I came back to Miami I was taken back by some of the “evident” public health issues that of course I never really noticed during my adolescence.
-Most of it was health disparities that affected the African American and the Haitian community.
+For this reason, I moved back to Miami to pursue my MPH degree from the University of Miami.
+And when I came back to Miami I was taken aback by some of the evident public health issues that I never noticed during my adolescence.
+Most of it were health disparities that were overwhelming the African American and the Haitian community.

 Since then I’ve always wondered, why?
 Why are my Haitian people slipping under the radar?
 And just like that, this was the question I intended on answering.

 Fast forward to 2018 and I found myself in Haiti for 10 months, with an NIH Global Health fellowship carrying out a mixed-methods study titled, “Psychosocial and Structural Barriers to Seeking, Reaching, and Receiving Care for Obstetric Emergencies and Peripartum Cardiomyopathy Among Pregnant and Early Postpartum Women in Haiti”.
 The work and dedication in carrying out this study was humbling, draining, and amazing all at the same time.

 So I decided to create this blog and name it Lekòl ak Lavi (school and life) for you to follow my journey through school and everything in between.
 I hope my content helps you, even if a little bit, as you follow me on my academic, professional, and personal journey.